The Travelling Salesman Problem [And How To Solve It]

 The benefits of solving this problem (TSP) also trickles down to the customers who rely on timely and efficient delivery of goods.
 Whether they need the deliveries for the operations of their own businesses, or whether they rely on on-time delivery of medication for personal illness, it has real-world implications for everyone that relies on it.
 Believe it or not, customer experience (or as it’s correctly termed in the last mile, ‘delivery experience’) is another big reason why the TSP is so important.

-Possible solutions to the Travelling Salesman Problem
+Possible Solutions to the Travelling Salesman Problem

 There are literally entire books dedicated to trying to solve the TSP, so it is important to note that what we list below are ‘possible’ solutions rather than ‘actual solutions’.
 The TSP is what is referred to as a ‘NP-hard’ problem, which means that there literally is no known solution to it.